Learn about Plutus

 Plutus Application Framework (PAF)

 The PAF provides easy access to services that are commonly used by Plutus applications.
 Applications deployed using the framework’s libraries can be run on the Plutus application backend, which provides runtime support for access to the blockchain and other concerns such as persistence, logging, and monitoring.
 Applications written on top of the PAF automatically provide an HTTP and WebSocket interface that can interact with the application from the web browser.

 The on-chain state of validator scripts can only be modified by transactions that spend and produce script output.
 When writing a Plutus application, we need to consider not only the on-chain part of the application (the Plutus Core scripts) but also the off-chain part that builds and submits transactions.

 Plutus Application Backend (PAB)

 The PAB is currently being developed and will execute the off-chain component of Plutus applications.
 It will manage application requests to the wallet backend and node, store the application state, and offer an HTTP API for managing application instances.

 Plutus and native tokens

 Each native token comes with its own minting policy, which determines the conditions under which tokens can be minted and burnt.
-With the deployment of Plutus, users will be able to write minting policies in Haskell and compile them to Plutus Core.
-During the minting or burning process, the Plutus Core policy script will be executed in the context of the minting or burning transaction, and the script will have to approve or forbid the action.
-This feature will further accelerate the growth of Non Fungible Tokens (NFTs) on Cardano by enabling the creation of much more complex minting policies and allowing the creation of NFTs in a trustless manner.
+Users can write minting policies in Haskell and compile them to Plutus Core.
+During the minting or burning process, the Plutus Core policy script is executed in the context of the minting or burning transaction, and the script will have to approve or forbid the action.
+This feature further accelerates the growth of non-fungible tokens (NFTs) on Cardano by enabling the creation of much more complex minting policies and allowing the creation of NFTs in a trustless manner.